avperezb/BBControl/README.md

 In order to run this project you will need to have Cabify app and the PlayStore app for the Cab request functionality.

-As for the users, there thre types: administrator, waiter and customer; which users are as follows
+As for the users, there are three types: administrator, waiter and customer; which users are as follows

 + Customer:
 user: vale_9817@hotmail.com